The Health Consequences of the Burden of Atrial Fibrillation – The Swiss-AF-BURDEN study. (Switzerland, Basel / 2019-2021)

 Patients from the SNSF funded Swiss-AF cohort study, an observational multi-center study including 2,415 patients from 14 sites across Switzerland, are included in the Swiss-AF Burden study if they suffer from paroxysmal or persistent AF.
 Research questions surrounding the current AF burden will be answered using 7-day Holter-ECG recordings and continuous ILR (implantable loop recorders) recording, while cMRI (cardiac magnetic resonance imaging) examination will provide results on cardiac dimensions and function.
 Cardiomatics is responsible for optimizing the research process and ensuring that the 7-day Holter-ECG analysis is of the highest quality.

 The Swiss-AF Burden study will provide novel and unique insights into the association between directly measured AF burden and its health consequences, namely stroke.
+Preliminary results of the analysis show a high correlation between AF burden analyzed by physicians, and by the AI-based tool developed by Cardiomatics.

 Coordinating Centers: Atrial Fibrillation Clinic, Cardiovascular Research Institute Basel, University Hospital Basel